Ways to Prevent Email Account being compromised in a Breach

 What were your thoughts when you learned that your email address had been pwned in a data breach?

 I was discouraged, but not the least bit surprised when I was notified that my email account had been pwned in a data breach.
-These days, data breaches are ubiquitous and, unfortunately, somewhat unavoidable.
+These days, data breach are ubiquitous and, unfortunately, somewhat unavoidable.
 In 2018 alone, there were 12,449 authentic breaches and leaks (Dark Reading).
 You can take all of the advisable precautions; however, chances are one of your email accounts will be compromised in a data breach or a data leak at some point.
 It is critical to recognize this and take measures to mitigate your risk and protect your privacy.

-Email is frequently involved in data breaches and data leaks because it is a popular vector for sending private information and conducting business affairs.
+Email is frequently involved in data breach and data leaks because it is a popular vector for sending private information and conducting business affairs.
 This sensitive information could include email addresses, which could be used by threat actors to carry out future spear phishing or BEC attacks.
 An effective cloud email security accurately identifies and blocks malicious or fraudulent emails that could prompt users to share sensitive information or data, thus minimizing a person or an organization’s risk of experiencing data theft or data loss and the devastation that a successful attack can cause.

 How can open-source software and open-source operating systems be leveraged in an email security solution to provide a level of security that exceeds what proprietary solutions offer?